Advertisement

 Fleabagging

-Inspired by the TV show “Fleabag,” fleabagging is the habit of consistently choosing the wrong partners—people who are bad for you or who don’t align with your values and needs.
+Inspired by the TV show “Fleabag,” fleabagging is the habit of consistently choosing the wrong partners; people who are bad for you or who don’t align with your values and needs.
 If you find yourself fleabagging, it could mean that you have unresolved issues or are struggling with your self-esteem.
-People choose the partners they think they deserve, so if you’re consistently choosing the wrong person, it could be time to take a break from dating and sit down with yourself.
+People choose the partners they think they deserve, so if you’re consistently choosing the wrong person, it could be time to take a break from dating and sit down with yourself for some introspection.

 Kittenfishing

-Yeah, this is a ridiculous-sounding term and it's basically a lighter, “cuter” version of catfishing.
+Kittenfishing is a lighter, “cuter” version of catfishing.
 It’s when someone presents an exaggerated or slightly false version of themselves online, like using heavily filtered photos or stretching the truth about their interests or achievements.
 People kittenfish because they want to make the best possible first impression, but it’s still lying.
-There’s really nothing like being authentic and honest about who you are!
+There’s really nothing like being authentic and honest about who you are.

 Mooning